Date of Degree

 corpus linguistics, demonstrative adverbs, German linguistics, second language acquisition, spatial adverbs, spatial deixis

 Copyright 2011 Johnathan Lee William Gajdos

 Gajdos, Johnathan Lee William.
-"German demonstrative adverbs of spatial deixis: Evidence from native speakers, L2 learners, and corpora." doctoral dissertation, University of Iowa, 2011.
+"German demonstrative adverbs of spatial deixis: Evidence from native speakers, L2 learners, and corpora."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.